-The floor-mounted robot is transported using lifting tackle (>>> Fig. 7-7).
+The floor-mounted robot is transported using lifting tackle.
 The robot must be in the transport position.
-The lifting tackle is attached to 3 eyebolts that are screwed into the rotating column.
-All ropes of the lifting tackle must be long enough and must be routed in such a way that the robot is not damaged.
-Installed tools and pieces of equipment can cause undesirable shifts in the center of gravity.
-These must therefore be removed if necessary.
+One rope (>>> Fig. 7-4) of the lifting tackle is attached to an eyebolt that is screwed into the rotating column.
+A second rope is attached through an aperture in the rotating column.
+All ropes must be long enough and must be routed in such a way that the robot is not damaged.
+Installed tools and items of equipment can cause undesirable shifts in the center of gravity.